Custom Instrumentation

 from openai import OpenAI

-from payi.lib.instrument import payi_instrument, use_case
+from payi.lib.instrument import payi_instrument, track

 # Initialize Pay-i instrumentation